Best of 3

 RACE TWO BEYOND:

 All stages, except Babylon Guardian are legal.
 (Racers can gentlemen to Babylon Guardian if they mutually agree to do that.
-Keep in mind that Super Sonic and The Crazy is over-centralizing on the stage because every item box he picks up is always 30 rings.
-So we would only recommend mirror matches on that stage.)

 The winner of the previous round will ban 4 stages, then the loser will pick from the remaining stages.